 You will need to make your Universal Credit claim online here.
 You will then be given an appointment with your work coach to discuss your claimant commitment.

-When you’re claim is awarded you will receive:
+When your claim is awarded you will receive:

 - One benefit payment – instead of your current separate payments